SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/configuring-time-sync.md

 Once the time synchronization is enabled, you can specify the NTP servers and the interval to trigger the time synchronization.

-### Configuring the time synchronization using the UI
+### Configuring the time synchronization using the UI {#configuring-the-time-synchronization-using-the-ui}

 1. Log in to the {{< management-tenant >}} using the Edge administrator credentials created during the installation.